SMAC-Group/ptds2018_website/content/tutorials/style.md

 * Choose the number of spaces of indentation up-front and stick to it.
 Never mix different number of spaces in one project.

-* To set the number of spcaces of the project, go to Tools -> Global options... -> Code -> Editing.
-Check the following boxes: "Insert spcaces for tab" (with "Tab width" equal to choosen number), "Auto-indent code after paste", and "Vertially align arguments in auto-indent".
+* To set the number of spaces of the project, go to Tools -> Global options... -> Code -> Editing.
+Check the following boxes: "Insert spaces for tab" (with "Tab width" equal to chosen number), "Auto-indent code after paste", and "Vertically align arguments in auto-indent".

 <img src="/tutorials/indent.png" alt="map" width="400px"/>

-* Magic shortcut: `Command+I` (`Ctrl+I` for Windows/Linux) will indent a selected chunck of code.
+* Magic shortcut: `Command+I` (`Ctrl+I` for Windows/Linux) will indent a selected chunk of code.
 Together with `Command+A` (select all) it is a very powerful tool, which saves time.

-Try a little exercie: paste the following code in your RStudio sourse editor, select it, and hit `Command+I`:
+Try a little exercise: paste the following code in your RStudio source editor, select it, and hit `Command+I`:

 ```{toml}
 for(i in 1:10) {